That magical time of year is almost upon us once again. Christmas.

-Now that really is proof that Christmas is the season of goodwill.4.
-Air Canada brings people home for Christmas
+4. Air Canada brings people home for Christmas

 The Maple Leaf pub in London is where Canadians gather for a taste of home.
 Many are unable to make the journey back for the holidays for financial reasons.
 Air Canada couldn’t let a little thing like that stand in the way of a good story.

 Representatives from the airline spoke with drinkers in the pub in the run up to Christmas to find out their plans for the festive season.
 They then had a very special announcement to make.